Getting ready to deploy your new website? Make sure you read this website launch checklist first!

 - Quality control for content updates.
 Just as you are protecting your website’s code, make sure you have a good process flow in place for routine content updates (blog posts, page edits, new pages and resources, etc.).
 Make sure that those responsible for these tasks have been well trained, and have the appropriate permissions given their roles (too many permissions will result in unnecessary risk – too little will result in frustration for the staff).
 Furthermore, it’s best to make content changes in a staging environment, rather than directly on your live website.
 This will ensure that content changes and additions can be vetted and tested prior to going live.
 Talk to your web host about a staging environment.

 That’s all, folks!
-We hope this guide is helpful as you are planning your website’s launch.
+We hope this website launch checklist is helpful as you are planning your own website’s launch.
 If you’re looking for a managed host to take care of all of these concerns for you so you can focus on your business, sign up for a free trial today!